zinefer/lets-encrypt-azure/Supported resources.md

 # Supported resources

-The function runs of config files in the storage container; a short example (see [sample.json](./LetsEncrypt.Func/sample.json) for a more detailed config example):
+The function runs off config files in the storage container; a short example (see [sample.json](./LetsEncrypt.Func/sample.json) for a more detailed config example):

 ``` json
 {